LostInAurora/LostInAurora/README.md

-- 👋 Hi, I’m @LostInAurora
+- Hi, I’m Penghao
-- 👀 I’m interested in CloudNative/Kubernetes/IAC/Azure
+- I’m interested in CloudNative/Kubernetes/IAC/Azure etc..., to build a automatic world.
-- 📫 How to reach me 592721596@qq.com or shipenghao19961225@hotmail.com
+- How to reach me 592721596@qq.com

-- 🥸 好看的代码千篇一律，垃圾的代码花样百出
+- Good code is consistent, while bad code has endless variations.

 <!---
 LostInAurora/LostInAurora is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.